Space ambassadors Your regional space education support

 As Space Ambassador for Durham and Teesside, Joanne will be promoting educational space resources to schools through her effective network in the North East of England.

-Growing up in Scotland, Laura had a fantastic view of the nights sky and always wanted to learn more about what was out there.
+Growing up in Scotland, Laura had a fantastic view of the night sky and always wanted to learn more about what was out there.
 This led to her studying for a degree in Astrophysics with the University of Edinburgh and she graduated in 2005.
 After working for a year on a journal with IOP Publishing, Laura moved to London to work as the Outreach Manager for Mathematics and Physics at Queen Mary, University of London.
+She is now a freelance science communicator working with primary and secondary schools, museums and organisations such as ESERO to promote and encourage the uptake of STEM subjects.

 Over the last few years, along with colleagues and other partners, Laura has developed a range of outreach activities using space as a context.
-Still as passionate about the subject as she always has been, Laura talks at many schools and events around the UK with the aim of encouraging more people into the subject.
-In 2013 she will be the Institute of Physics Schools’ lecturer.
+Laura speaks at many schools and events around the UK with the aim of encouraging more people into the subject.
+In 2013 she was the Institute of Physics Schools’ lecturer.